jsutariya/Ecommistry_ProductList/README.md

 The module adds a new attribute(yes/no) to products.
 Admin can select "Yes" for any product to display it on a separate page.
 Admin can limit to display number of products on the page.

+The module will add a Link to "My Account" section on To Links in Magento header section.
+If a Guest user will try to access the page by clicking on page link in top links, he will be redirected to login page with custom message.

+Once user logs in using his login details, he will be redirected to Product list page.**

 The page comes with two layouts.<br>
 1. Grid<br>
 2. Slider